AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 * A seller can initiate a quote for a buyer from Admin.

-Buyers and sellers use the quote to manage the negotiation process–adding items, updating quantities, requesting and applying discounts, and so on—until they reach agreement.
+Buyers and sellers use the quote to manage the negotiation process–such as adding items, updating quantities, requesting and applying discounts—until they reach an agreement.
 The _Quotes_ grid in the Admin lists each quote received, and maintains a history of the communication between buyer and seller.

 Support for Negotiable Quotes is available only for Commerce stores configured to support Company accounts.